 I am a current PhD candidate at the Annenberg School for Communication at the University of Pennsylvania.
 I work with Yphtach Lelkes and am a member of the Democracy and Information Group and the Digital Media, Networks, and Political Communication Group.
-My current research occurs at the intersection of computational social science, political science, and cultural studies.
-I am particularly interested in the feedback loop between cultural tastes and political identity.
-My proposed dissertation will assess the relationship between partisanship and cultural taste, employing both experiments and observational network analyses.
+My current research follows two broad trajectories.
+The first occurs at the intersection of computational social science, political science, and cultural studies and investigates the structure and effects of relationships between political identity and cultural practices.
+The other centers around the role of digital platforms in online marketplaces for news and other media.
+My dissertation assesses the relationship between partisanship and cultural taste, employing both experiments and observational network analyses.

 Culture and Partisanship

 Partisan Overlap in Cultural Preferences: A Mixed-Methods Approach

 Partisans are divided in their non-political preferences, leading to prejudiced interpersonal interactions.
 In particular, significant attention has been given to how partisans are divided by their entertainment-media preferences, which may indicate deep divisions in taste associated with partisanship.
 However, this divide may only be minimal and associated with the abandonment of preferences in the face of the group-identity misrecognition and competing influences.
 To test both possibilities, I asked partisans to recommend films every American should see in their lifetimes and to justify their recommendations.
 These recommendations were then the basis for constructing an audience network, for which I assessed fragmentation.
 Similarly, I coded respondents’ justifications and then modeled the occurrence of themes on respondent features.
 Results provide little support for the existence of deep cultural divides.
 Democrats and Republicans recommended many of the same films and used the same justifications for doing so, suggesting that arguments over cultural divergence may be overstated.